Essential Business Analyst vocabulary is defined below.

 This comprehensive database, developed by Esri, is based on a combination of the latest Consumer Expenditure Surveys (CEX) from the Bureau of Labor Statistics and Esri Tapestry Segmentation data.
 Data is reported by product or service and includes total expenditures, average spending per household, and a Spending Potential Index (SPI).
 See Consumer Spending Methodology Statement.

-Core Based Statistical Areas (CBSAs), which include metropolitan and micropolitan statistical areas, are composed of one or more counties and are defined by the U.S. Office of Management and Budget (OMB).
+Core-Based Statistical Areas (CBSA), which include metropolitan and micropolitan statistical areas, are composed of one or more counties and are defined by the U.S. Office of Management and Budget (OMB).
 A metropolitan statistical area is affiliated with at least one urbanized area of 50,000 or more inhabitants.
 A micropolitan statistical area is associated with at least one urban cluster of at least 10,000 people, but fewer than 50,000.

-Counties are the primary legal divisions of a state, identified by a two-digit state FIPS code and a three-digit county FIPS code.
-See FIPS code.
+Counties (CY) are the primary legal divisions of a state, identified by a two-digit state FIPS code and a three-digit county FIPS code.

-County subdivisions (CSDs) are the primary divisions of counties, and include census county divisions (CCDs), minor civil divisions (MCDs), census subareas, and unorganized territories.
-CSDs can be uniquely identified using a two-digit state FIPS code, three-digit county FIPS code, and five-digit CSD FIPS code.
+County subdivisions (CSD) are the primary divisions of counties and include census county divisions (CCDs), minor civil divisions (MCDs), census subareas, and unorganized territories.
+CSDs can be uniquely identified using a two-digit state FIPS code, a three-digit county FIPS code, and a five-digit CSD FIPS code.

 Customer market analysis